vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 had already resumed the exercises in my left hand since Tuesday 2025-03-25 (three days ago).
 I was able to resume the right hand at the usual level.

+## 2025-03-28: at-home jogging due to wet sidewalks and recent rain

+On Friday 2025-03-28, I opted for at-home jogging instead of going out to jog.
+This was because of wet sidewalks from recent rain, even though it did appear to have stopped raining.